acgetchell/mundus-atrox/src/game/peerage.md

 ## Ledger

-Each Castela, Mine, and Urb has it's own copy of the **Ledger**, which is an immutable history of all all titles held by all nobles in all cultures on **Mundus**.
-The records of the **Ledger** stretch backwards in time for thousands of generations, and the vast amount of records in the **Ledger** means that only the largest of Castelas, Mines, and Urbs have the resources to maintain an entire copy of the **Ledger**.
+Each Castela, Mine, and Urb has it's own copy of the **Ledger**, which is an immutable history of all titles held by all nobles in all cultures on **Mundus**.
+The records of the **Ledger** stretch backwards in time for thousands of generations, and the vast amount of records in the **Ledger** means that only the largest Castelas, Mines, and Urbs have the resources to maintain an entire copy of the **Ledger**.
 Competing claims are often proposed in different copies of the **Ledger**, which is resolved by a kind of magical consensus based upon the number of copies of the **Ledger** that agree with a particular claim.
-Thus, successful claims are most often registered in the largest Castelas, Mines, and Urbs.
+Thus, successful claims are most often registered in the largest copies.

 ## Castelan Titles